-If an applicant/student cancels, withdraws, or is dismissed by the College for any reason, refunds will be made according to the College's Refund Policy.
-If a refund is due to the student, it will be paid within 30 days of the date that the student either officially withdraws or the College determines that the student has withdrawn.
+If an applicant/student cancels or withdraws or is terminated by Fortis College for any reason, refunds will be made according to Fortis College's Tuition Refund Policy.
+If a refund is due the student, it will be paid within 30 days of the date that the student either officially withdraws or Fortis College determines that the student has withdrawn.
 All refunds will be calculated using the student's last day of class attendance.
 The last day of class attendance is defined as the last day the student had academically related activity, as evidenced by posted attendance.
 If a student withdraws without written or verbal notice after classes have started, termination shall be effective on the student's last date of attendance as determined by the institution.
 Upon receipt of the refund, the student agrees that its receipt constitutes a full and complete release of Fortis College from any and all liabilities.
 All governmental and agency refunds will be made within the required time limits of the funding agency.